charlyie/charlyie/README.md

 I'm a CTO who is passionate in API, Open source projects, and using low-impact technologies 🌱

-Some technologies I'm working with are PHP (mainly), Python, Amazon AWS (not that *low-impact*...), Bash, Linux (Sysadmin), Github Actions.
+Some technologies I'm working with are PHP (mainly), Python, Amazon AWS (not that *low-impact*...), Bash, Linux (Sysadmin), Github Actions. x

 I created in 2015 the [reSmush.it API](https://resmush.it) to bring optimized pictures to developers, and for free :)
 Now, this service is the biggest FREE API in Image Optimization (with more than **25 billion images optimized**).
 It's optimizing **15 million pictures** daily, and I'm working hard to provide a strong reliability 💪